NaoDevils/NaoKernel/README.md

 To speed up the build process you can use the `-j <number of cores>` command with the number of cores your PC has.

-Since nothing was modified on the kernel expect for the camera driver you can just copy the module to the robot and restart it.
+Since nothing was modified on the kernel except for the camera driver you can just copy the module to the robot and restart it.

 The new driver can be found in `drivers/media/video/mt9m114.ko` and has to be copied to `/lib/modules/2.6.33.9-rt31-aldebaran-rt/kernel/drivers/media/video/mt9m114.ko`.